 After hours of research and countless sleepless nights, PhotoAiD® proudly presents the ultimate passport photo guidelines checklist.
 Be sure to read through each section carefully before submitting your passport photo to US agents.

-And, as an additional read, have a look at our research study of the most common reasons ID photos get rejected.
+Also, look at our research study on the most common reasons ID photos are rejected.

 So, what are some rules when it comes to your passport photo?
 Let’s dive in.